jean-pierreBoth/annembed/README.md

    - The graph is initialized by the Hnsw nearest neighbour algorithm.
 This provides for free sub-sampling in the data to embed by considering less densely occupied layers.
 It it is also possible to embed only the neighbourhood of a point by extracting recursively neighbours of a the initial point down to the most dense layers.

-   - The preliminary graph used in the embedding is initialized with an exponential kernel (as in Umap) but taking into account a local density of points.
+   - The preliminary graph used in the embedding uses an exponential kernel (as in Umap) but taking into account a local density of points.
 The symetrisation is done as in t-sne or LargeVis.
-We use the diffusion maps algorithm (Lafon-Keller-Coifman).
+We use the diffusion maps algorithm (Lafon-Keller-Coifman), even though we have an exponential kernel.

-   - We also use a cross entropy optimization of this initial layout but try to take into account the initial local density estimate.
+   - We also use a cross entropy optimization of this initial layout but try to take into account the initial local density estimate of each point.

 2. An implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer

 3. Some by-products :
     - an implementation of range approximation and approximated SVD for denses and row compressed matrices as described in Halko-Tropp (Cf. [Tsvd](https://arxiv.org/abs/0909.4061)).

-    - a Diffusion Maps implementation (Cf [Dmap](https://www.pnas.org/content/102/21/7426))

     - A single-linkage hierarchical clustering function

+## *The embedding and tools for approxiated for SVD are currently implemented*

 ## Results

-### Humap
+### Embedder

 ### Mapper